-Observers collect length and age information from the discarded fraction of the catch.
-However, only length samples are currently available.
-ALK were created using both commercial landings and NEFSC survey ALK corresponding to the appropriate season (spring/fall).
+Observers collect length and age information from the discarded fraction of the catch (as well as on the retained catch); however, only length samples are currently available.
+ALKs were created using both commercial landings and NEFSC survey ALK corresponding to the appropriate season (spring/fall).
 Length sampling extends back to 1989 and has generally been quite good with sampling intensities for most years less than 100 mt of discards per 100 lengths (Table A.21).
-The length distributions by gear are shown in Figure A.30 on an aggregate basis and by year in Figures A.31 through A.37.
+The length distributions by gear are shown in Figure A.31 on an aggregate basis and by year in Figures A.32 through A.38.
 Increases in the minimum fish size as well as the impacts of trip limits leading to the discarding of larger sized fish are evident in the time series plots.
 Generally, shrimp trawl captures the smallest fish with the sink gillnet gear having a much broader distribution of lengths including a large proportion of lengths in excess of the minimum size.
-The reasoning for the expanded length distribution in the gillnet fishery is largely due to the prevalence of poor quality discards in this fishery (e.g., damage due to seals, dogfish or sand fleas).
+The reasoning for the expanded length distribution in the gillnet fishery is largely due to the prevalence of poor quality discards in this fishery (e.g., damage due to seals, dogfish or sand fleas that is occurring during the gear soak).

-In estimating discards at length attempts were made to maintain the separate semi-annual estimates so that the most appropriate LW equation could be applied.
+When estimating discards at length, attempts were made to maintain the separate semi-annual estimates so that the most appropriate seasonal LW equation could be applied.
 For some years and gear types this was not possible owing to limited sampling.
-A criteria of 50 lengths per block was applied to the commercial landings for use as an objective basis to decide when it was appropriate to bin across semesters and or gear types.
+A criterion of 50 lengths per block was applied to the commercial landings to provide an objective basis to decide when it was appropriate to bin across semesters and or gear types.
 Binning across gear types was only done between the two gillnet gears owing to the similarities of their length frequency distributions.